multifactor/MFKDF/README.md

 # Policy-based Key Derivation
 ## Setup Policy-based Key
-Policy-based key derivation combines [key stacking]{@tutorial 04stacking} and [threshold key derivation]{@tutorial 03threshold} behind the scenes to allow keys to be setup and derived using arbitrarily-complex policies combining a number of factors.
+Policy-based key derivation combines [key stacking](#key-stacking) and [threshold key derivation](#threshold-based-key-derivation) behind the scenes to allow keys to be setup and derived using arbitrarily-complex policies combining a number of factors.
 Consider the following policy which requires (password1 OR password2) AND (password3 OR password4) using {@link policy.setup}:

 ```
 // Setup policy-based multi-factor derived key